Why Would My Student Need Legal Help?

 For parents who did not attend college

-This is an exciting time for you and your new college student and you are in great company.
-The University’s report to it’s stakeholders in 2013 identified 28.6% of students as first-generation college students*.
-We are here to help you and your student navigate the legal unknowns associated with being at a large university!
+This is an exciting time for you and your new college student, and you are in great company.
+The Office of Budgeting and Planning reports that 27% of incoming freshman are first-generation college-students.
+We are here to help your student manage any legal concerns that may arise during this transition to adulthood.

 For parents who did attend college

-Here Are Some of the Areas where UW SLS Can Help
+Here Are Some Areas where UW Student Legal Services Can Help

 - Reviewing leases (Preferably before they are signed)